st0rm47/DSA-Python/DSA/Readme.md

 # *AVL Tree*
 - An AVL tree is a self-balancing binary search tree in which the height of the left and right subtrees of any node differ by at most one.
 - AVL trees are used to maintain the balance of binary search trees during insertions and deletions.
-- AVL trees have a height of O(log n), where n is the number of nodes in the tree.
 - AVL trees use rotations to balance the tree and maintain the AVL property.
 - *[Code](Code/Trees/BinaryTree/AVL_Tree.py)*
 ![alt text](images/AVL_Tree.png)

 ---

-# *Red-Black Tree*